FinTrak-Solutions/.github/profile/README.md

 1. The user fills in Email and Password.
 2. Press **Tab** to navigate between input fields.
 3. Press **Enter** to submit the form.
-4. If email/password is incorrect, an error message appears.
+4. If the email/password is incorrect, an error message appears.

 ## Homepage
 The homepage serves as the navigation hub and an overview.
 It provides 4 actions as entry points to different user flows: